Standearth/vcard-qr/README.md

 ## Features

 - **vCard QR Code Generation:** Create "business card" QR codes that contain vCard contact information.

 - **URL QR Code Generation:** Create QR codes to visit a link.

-- **WiFi QR Code Generation:** Create QR codes to connect to a network.
+- **WiFi QRCode Generation:** Create QR codes to connect to a network.
-- **Customizable QR Codes:** Adjust the appearance of the QR codes.
+  - _Customizable QR Codes_: Adjust the appearance of the QR codes.
-- **Real-time Preview:** See a live preview of the QR code as you type.
+  - _Real-time Preview_: See a live preview of the QR code as you type.

 - **Apple Wallet Pass Generation:** Generate Apple Wallet passes from vCard data.
-- **Automated Photo Lookup:** Automatically include a person's photo from the Stand.earth staff page and adds it to the Apple Wallet pass.
+  - _Automated Photo Lookup:_ Automatically include a person's photo from the Stand.earth staff page and adds it to the Apple Wallet pass.

 ## Technologies Used